 - 1. Identify the automotive system and its components. - 2.
 Attain knowledge of various sensors and conditioning circuit used in automotive systems. - 3.
-Gain knowledge about various control strategies, the electronics and software used in automotive application.
+Gain knowledge about various control strategies, the electronics and software used in automotive application. - 4.
+Gain the basic ideas about the standards and protocols and energy management.

-ICPE14 - INSTRUMENTATION AND CONTROL FOR POWER PLANT
+ICPE15 - INSTRUMENTATION AND CONTROL FOR POWER PLANT